lochungtin/lochungtin/README.md

     - Stage: Continuous Development
         - Complex function handling

-- <a href="http://github.com/lochungtin/snakeAI">Snake AI</a>, an Neural Q Reinforcement Agent to play a game of <a href="http://github.com/lochungtin/snake">snake </a>
+- <a href="http://github.com/lochungtin/2048AI">2048 AI</a>, an Neural Q Reinforcement Agent to play a game of <a href="http://github.com/lochungtin/2048">2048</a>
-    - Stage: Learning, Research, and Development
+    - Stage: AI Development

 ## **Stats**